shunsunsun/CellGAN/README.md

 ## Training

-NOTE: All commands must be run in a terminal from project root
+NOTE: All commands must be run in a terminal from project root.

 The following steps are in reference to running jobs on the Leonhard cluster:

-* Train a CellGAN model on the Mixture of Gaussian data, run `make gaussian`
+* To train a CellGAN model on the Mixture of Gaussian data, run `make gaussian`
-* Train a CellGAN model on the Bodenmiller data run `make bodenmiller`
+* To train a CellGAN model on the Bodenmiller data run `make bodenmiller`

 ## Baselines